Every young person’s right to education… quality education

 - More than half of children that have not enrolled in school live in sub-Saharan Africa

 Last month I was lucky enough to attend an inspirational Education Festival in South Africa where I heard some fascinating discussions between educational leaders and teachers from countries across the African continent about how they can better collaborate, share best practice and resources and learn from each other’s experiences.
 This led me to reflect on how much education provision differs around the world but even across close borders within the same continent.
-Being based in Cambridge I am not blind to the fact that learning environments will vastly differ from this city; often viewed as privileged (more about this in an earlier blog), compared to Sudan, for example.
+Being based in Cambridge I am not blind to the fact that learning environments will vastly differ from this city; often viewed as privileged compared to Sudan, for example.

 This is going over old ground but relevant to set the scene: in 2000 the United Nations (UN) set one of the Millennium Development Goals around achieving universal primary education by the target date of 2015.
 In 2002, UNICEF reported that “of an estimated 700 million primary-school-aged children, roughly 120 million were still out of school and the majority of these were girls”, clearly there was still a way to go.
 Progress has since been made with many countries making school attendance compulsory, increasing enrolment rates (especially for girls), which certainly improves the statistics.
 But, when we consider the fact that basic education is a fundamental right of every young person, it seems wrong that some countries are still falling short.
 Fast forward to 2015 when the UN launched the Sustainable Development Goals (SDGs) and quality education for all was the focus.
 It seems to me that these two goals should have been tackled in tandem – after all, what is education if it is not of high quality?
 As UNICEF quite rightly put it: “access to education of poor quality is tantamount to no access at all”.